taktsun/dissimilarity-for-ESM-data/README.md

 # Dissimilarity-for-ESM-data
 A demo on calculating [Bray-Curtis dissimilarity](https://github.com/taktsun/dissimilarity-for-ESM-data/blob/3a285d405a1d05c30b7a4967a31e1cd98e97450e/WhatisBrayCurtisDissimilarity.md) with multivariate time series data which are grouped by persons.
 Here, we showcase with emotion regulation (ER) experience sampling method (ESM) data.

-The demo code sources two files from the Internet.
+The demo code, based on [vignette.R](vignette.R), sources two files from the Internet.
 If you want to run this demo offline, please download:
 - [BrayCurtisDissimilarity_Calculate.R](BrayCurtisDissimilarity_Calculate.R) from this repo
 -  Data1.sav from https://osf.io/mxjfh/ as an example of external data

- [vignette.R](vignette.R) contains annotated code of this demo.
+If you want to use your own dataset right away, go to [# Using an existing dataset](# Using an existing dataset).

 # Required packages